theo-dep/Erased/README.md

 # Erased
 Erased is your constexpr friendly type erasure wrapper type.
-It is meant to be a fast and easy-to-use C++ type-erasure implementation.
+It is a C++ type-erasure implementation developed with performance and ease of use in mind.

 It is heavily inspired by [AnyAny](https://github.com/kelbon/AnyAny).

 The [tested compilers](https://godbolt.org/z/ss8PE6zc3) are:
-1. MSVC (19.32 and above): `constexpr` does not work since MSVC does not handle `virtual` function in a constexpr context yet.
+1. MSVC (19.32 and above): `constexpr` does not work since MSVC does not yet handle `virtual` functions in a constexpr context.
 2. Clang (19.1 and above)
 3. GCC (14.1 and above)